BBVA/apicheck/docs/source/tools/dataset.rst

 .. _dataset:

-Builds a dataset, analise it and create behavior graphs from user navigations stored in database.
+Builds a dataset, analyzes it and creates behavior graphs based on the user navigations stored in the database.